notwindstone/anisun/README.md

 * Preferring CSS over JS styles
 * Memoizing only those components that truly need it
 * Using Server Actions instead of API routes when possible
-* Image optimization and caching for the home page
+* Image optimization (built-in [sharp](https://www.npmjs.com/package/sharp) & specified properties) and caching for the home page
 * Sidebar & mobile navbar routes prefetching

 ...and a lot of other optimizations